 I was short on experience and long on ambition.
-I had passed the phase of my life where I loved everything Bill Simmons wrote, but I admired the boldness to which he committed to staking out a corner of the journalism world not always accepted by the reigning kings of journalism.
+I had passed the phase of my life where I loved everything Simmons wrote, but I admired the boldness to which he committed to staking out a corner of the journalism world not always accepted by the reigning kings.

 Over the years, as the journalists it influenced themselves become more influential, the impact Grantland had will be lionized and (probably) exaggerated.
 Because journalistic tastemakers loved Grantland, this process is already happening on Twitter hours after the announcement.

 In fact, a lot of analysis and eulogies and autopsies are going to occur over the next few days, but those don’t interest me much.